View Upcoming Events

 Mark Hordes

-Mark Hordes is the founder and lead consultant with Mark Hordes Management Consultants, LLC, a Houston-based coaching and training firm dedicated to helping companies increase their relationships with their customers and clients.
+Mark Hordes is the founder and lead consultant of Mark Hordes Management Consultants, LLC, a Houston-based coaching and training firm dedicated to helping companies strengthen their relationships with customers and clients.
 He brings over 25 years of experience in consulting with organizations in human resources and talent management.
 He was a former change management and human capital partner with Accenture and also held consulting positions with Molten Group, American Productivity & Quality Improvement, Sinclair Group, and Dillingham Associates.

-Mark is the co-author of the best-selling business book, S-Business: Reinventing the Services Organization by Select Books, New York, New York.
-A keynote speaker at industry conferences and quoted frequently by leading media and publications, he is a guest contributor to the Houston Business Journal and Houston Chronicle as well as Singapore Straits publication.
-He was the publisher of “The Organizational Excellence Journal” an electronic human resources and talent management electronics newsletter.
+Mark is the co-author of the best-selling business book S-Business: Reinventing the Services Organization by Select Books, New York, New York.
+A keynote speaker at industry conferences and frequently quoted by leading media and publications, he is a guest contributor to the Houston Business Journal, Houston Chronicle, and Singapore Straits publication.
+He was the publisher of “The Organizational Excellence Journal,” an electronic newsletter covering human resources and talent management.

 Connect with Mark on LinkedIn.